apache/apisix/docs/en/latest/plugins/ua-restriction.md

 :::note

 1.Both `allowlist` and `denylist` can be used on their own.
 If they are used together, the `allowlist` matches before the `denylist`.
-2.If only `allowlist` is set and the `User-Agent` is not in the allowlist, the request will be rejected.
+2.If only `allowlist` is set and the `User-Agent` is not in the `allowlist`, the request will be rejected.

 :::